hoijui/osh-dir-std/README.md

 This repository exemplifies a minimal template for the structure of Free/Open source hardware projects.

-When a user or maker lands on your page they should see:
+When a user or maker lands on your page, they should see:

 A `README.<md|org|rst|...>` file and a `LICENSE` file.